aarongalbraith/flatiron-phase1-project-redo/README.md

 ### Runtime

-We analyzed runtime by (1) removing outliers (more than 2 standard deviations, for both runtime and profit), (2) by cutting the data into 15 equally-sized percentile bins for runtime, and (3) plotting those bins against profit and ROI.
+We analyzed runtime by (1) removing outliers (more than 2 standard deviations, for both runtime and profit), (2) cutting the data into equally-sized percentile bins for runtime, and (3) plotting those bins against profit and ROI.

 ![runtime v. profit and runtime v.
 ROI](images/im01.jpg)